LucasEmcken/Bachelorprojekt/readme.md

 To view the experiments, run the notebooks

-For artificial experiments:
+For artificial experiments: \
 artificial_experiment.ipynb

-For wine experiments:
+For wine experiments: \
-wine_experiment13-16.ipynb
+wine_experiment13-16.ipynb \
-wine_experiment35-36.ipynb
+wine_experiment35-36.ipynb \
 wine_experiment35-37.ipynb

-For the hard modelling of lactic acide run lactic_acid.ipynb
+For the hard modelling of lactic acide run: \
+lactic_acid.ipynb